 12. The ending (Freddy’s wink) was Bob Shaye’s idea

 Throughout Freddy Vs. Jason‘s production no one could decide who should win, Freddy or Jason, or what to do with the remaining human characters.

 The original filmed ending came from the mind of David Goyer:

 Test screening audiences hated that nonsense because when the freakin’ thing is called Freddy Vs. Jason let’s not try and pretend we care about the human characters.
 Desperate for a new ending, Bob Shaye (possibly with assistance from Ronny Yuh) came up with the idea of Jason emerging from the Lake holding Freddy’s severed head only for Freddy to then wink at the audience.

 13. New Line’s advertising budget for Freddy Vs. Jason surpassed the marketing campaigns for all 10 prior Friday the 13th films combined

 New Line orchestrated a media blitzkrieg of Freddy Vs. Jason advertising, inundating television, radio, print, and the Internet with promotional material.
-All told, they spent $25 million on advertising.
+All told, they spent $25 million on marketing.

 The final damage